What is Gastroschisis?

 Gastroschisis is a condition that occurs early in a pregnancy when the baby’s abdominal wall muscles do not form properly.
-It causes abdominal organs, such as the intestines, bowel and liver, to protrude outside of the abdominal wall just to the right of the belly button.
+It causes abdominal organs, such as the intestines and gonads, to protrude outside of the abdominal wall just to the right of the belly button.

 Gastroschisis can be diagnosed as early as 14 weeks into a pregnancy through a routine ultrasound.

-In rare cases babies with gastroschisis may have a bowel obstruction, or atresia (part of the intestine is missing), which may require additional surgeries.
+In rare cases babies with Gastroschisis may have a bowel obstruction, or atresia (part of the intestine is narrowed or missing), which may require additional surgeries.

 Despite the fact that they are often smaller at birth, babies with Gastroschisis tend to catch up with other children their age.
 Babies with Gastroschisis have a 90-percent survival rate, and long-term they are likely to develop normally.